WulfMarius/Home-Improvement/README.md

 Home-Improvement

-This is a mod for **The Long Dark** by Hinterland Games Studio, Inc.
+This is a mod for **The Long Dark** by Hinterland Studio, Inc.

 * Repair drawers and cabinet doors so that they can be used as normal containers.
-* Remove most of the paper debris and turn it into tinder or burn it.
+* Remove most of the paper debris and turn it into tinder or burn it directly.
-* Allows to remove corpses both indoor and outdoor (use the "place" action)
+* Allows to remove corpses both indoor and outdoor (use the "place" action).
+* Allows to remove campfires when taking their charcoal (integrated from Remove-Campfire).

 It should be safe to uninstall this mod at any time.